-As you can see, the design of your website footer isn’t something you should shrug off.
-These 11 steps should give you everything you need to include, but don’t be limited by these.
+The design of your website footer isn’t something you should shrug off.
+These 11 considerations should give you everything you need to include, but don’t be limited by these.

 The footer IS a crucial part of your overall web design, and should be carefully crafted to push visitors to complete your goals—whether that’s a purchase, copyright notice, or email signup form.

 As a final tip, and this is the marketer in me, but remember to link to pages you’d like to pass SEO equity to.